jayjaybillings/rse-book-examples/README.md

-# rse-book-examples
+# Examples from my RSE Book

-Examples from my book on research software engineering.
+This repository contains examples from my from my book on research software engineering.